radifar/PyPLIF-HIPPOS/docs/source/installation.rst

 If HIPPOS installed successfully then a message like 'HIPPOS successfully installed' should appear.
-When HIPPOS is already installed and you're running setup.sh a message like 'HIPPOS is already installed' will appear.
+When HIPPOS is already installed and you're running setup.sh a message like 'HIPPOS is already installed' will appear, and the installation process will stop and exit.

 If you would like to install newer version of HIPPOS and overwrite the old one then all you need to do is by adding 'force' option to setup.sh like so: